This post may contain affiliate links. Please read our disclosure policy.

 - Cover the skillet or the portion of your griddle that your muffins occupy and allow them to cook for at least 10 minutes or until browned on the bottom and the sides seem mostly set (they will no longer glisten).

-- Remove the muffins from the skillet and place on a wire rack to cool briefly until just warm, but no longer hot, to the touch.
+- Remove the rings, then the muffins from the skillet and place on a wire rack to cool briefly until just warm, but no longer hot, to the touch.
+They will deflate as they cool.

-- Remove the rings, and repeat with the remaining dough, re-using the same muffin rings, newly greased.
+- Repeat with the remaining dough, re-using the same muffin rings, newly greased.

-- Split each muffin with a fork by inserting the tines in the center of the muffin along the middle, parallel to the muffin itself, and gently pry open the muffin with your fingers.
+- Split each muffin with a fork by inserting the tines in the center of the muffin along the middle, parallel to the muffin itself.
+Gently pry open the muffin with your fingers.
 Serve warm.

 Video